 Transfer is made to the statement specified by the ERR parameter if an input error occurs.
 No indication is given of which record or records could not be read, only that an error occurred during transmission of data.
-If the ERR parameter is omitted and an error occurs, object program execution is terminated on the next I/O statement.
+If the ERR parameter is omitted and an error occurs, object program execution is terminated on the next I/O statement (unless the IOCHK subprogram described in section 7.8 is used).